Fairness-a11y/TRIX/README.md

 ```
 bash scripts/evaluation.sh

-Before executing the code, correct the path of the evaluation checkpoint
+change the path of the evaluation checkpoint
-After executing the code, see the PGD evaluation results through model-dir/eval_epochwise.npy